BELL PEPPER SEEDS

 REDSKIN PATIO Bell Pepper 80 days to red

-Very early fruiting, heavy bearing, compact, dwarf, 12-16 inch tall plants produce large, 4-5 inch bells that ripen from green to red.
+Very early fruiting, heavy bearing, compact, dwarf, 12-16 in. tall plants produce large, 4-5 in. bells that ripen from green to red.
 A great performer in patio containers or the vegetable garden.

 Customer Recommendation: Philip in Alabama, who grows all of his veggies in containers, says: "Redskin is my absolute favorite pepper."

 BIG RED Bell Pepper (OP) 75 days

 3-4 lobed, large, blocky bells, ripen from green to red.
 Very sweet, with thick flesh.
 Perfect for salads or stuffing.

 |100 seeds - $1.99|